Do

 After 8-10 days of germination, the plant should be ready to harvest.
 To harvest, cut the top 2 inches of the plant.

-How to grow radish microgreens in an urban garden
+3. How to grow radish microgreens indoors

 • Seed trays/containers